dgraph-io/dgraph/wiki/content/howto/index.md

 transactions will fail with an error indicating that the transaction was aborted.

 If this happens, the transaction is rolled back and it's up to the user's application logic to retry the whole operation.
-The transaction has to be retried in its entirety, including creating a new transaction.
+The transaction has to be retried in its entirety, all the way from creating a new transaction.

 The choice of index placed on the predicate is important for performance.
 **Hash is almost always the best choice of index.**

 {{% notice "note" %}}
-It's the _index_ that typically causes conflicts to occur.
-The index is stored as key/value pairs, where each key is a combination of the predicate name and some function of the predicate value (e.g. its hash for the hash index).
+It's the _index_ that typically causes upsert conflicts to occur.
+The index is stored as many key/value pairs, where each key is a combination of the predicate name and some function of the predicate value (e.g. its hash for the hash index).
 If two transactions modify the same key concurrently, then one will fail.
 {{% /notice %}}